 KC & The Sunshine were the headline act and you really have to admire a lead singer (Harry Wayne Casey) who can sing and dance at 66.
 The song I was most looking forward to hearing LIVE was “Please don’t go” but “Boogie shoes”, “Keep it comin’ love” and “Give it up” were all done to perfection.

 They say all things must come to end and for us Day Five meant going home.
 There were still a few good things to look forward to; Melbourne’s Air New Zealand Premium Lounge which is better than the one back home (they have spirits!) and on the other side we had the midnight screening of The Last Jedi which I did a non-spoiler review of on my Twitter.

-Let’s close my longest post to date with a quick recap and some ideas for what you can see and do in Melbourne:
+Let’s close my longest post to date with a quick recap.
+Here’s some ideas for what you can see and do in Melbourne: